Politics at Work: FAQ's Around Election Time

 Q: How do we proactively avoid potential problems around politics?

-With regards to policy and procedures, employers have a right to enforce limitations on politically motivated conversations in the workplace.
-A best practice is to make certain your policy is clear to help ensure discussions do not offend other employees with regard to race, color, religion, national origin, gender, gender identity or expression, age, marital status, personal appearance, sexual orientation, family status or responsibility, disability or perceived disability, pregnancy, political affiliation, military or veteran status.
-Companies may want to also review their dress code policy to ensure they address political buttons or paraphernalia.
-If your company has a casual day (or a casual dress policy), you will most likely want to include a statement that addresses that political t-shirts are not allowed.
+First and foremost, our advice is to always encourage a respectful workplace.
+It's likely best to remain impartial and keep a neutral stance.
+Through policies and communications, remind your team to be respectful.
+It's important for your team to be mindful in their discussions not to offend other employees with regard to race, color, religion, national origin, gender, gender identity or expression, age, marital status, personal appearance, sexual orientation, family status or responsibility, disability or perceived disability, pregnancy, political affiliation, military or veteran status.
+Companies may want to also review their dress code policy to ensure they address political buttons, t-shirts or other paraphernalia.

-Q: What are other organizations doing during the election time to engage their employees?
+Q: What are organizations doing to encourage employees to vote?

-What other unique ways are you using the election to impact the community within your organization?
-Send them in so we can share them with our HR Community!
+How are you showing your commitment as an employer to make a difference this election?
+Send your practices in so we can share them with our HR Community!